$336 Find Cheap Flights from Seattle to Narita

 • What’s the cheapest day of the week to fly between Seattle and Narita?

-Consider leaving on a Wednesday and avoid Tuesdays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.
+Consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
+For your return to Seattle, you’ll find the best rates on Saturdays and the most expensive ones on Fridays.

 • How does KAYAK find such low prices on flights from Seattle to Narita?